Jeffrey Epstein's death still feels unbelievable. According to an expert, it isn't.

 More than a week after Jeffrey Epstein’s shocking death, which on Friday the New York City medical examiner concluded was a suicide by hanging, it still feels somewhat unbelievable.
 Even if you’re not in the camp of Trumpian conspiracies, there are a slew of legitimate questions about the the negligence (or worse) on the part of the staff guarding Epstein at Manhattan’s Metropolitan Correctional Center.
 (The financier had been on suicide watch not long before his death, and there have been credible reports of absentee guards suspected of falsifying duty logs.)
-Why, for instance, was he not put under extra-close supervision given his high profile, the even higher stakes, and the damning developments in his case?
+Why, for instance, was he not put under extra-close supervision given his high profile, the even-higher stakes, and the damning developments in his case?
 Ultimately, could his death really be as simple as suicide enabled by staff ineptitude?

-The answer is yes—while hard to imagine, it’s definitely possible, according to Christine Tartaro, author of Suicide and Self-Harm in Prisons and Jails and a professor of criminal justice at Stockton University.
+The answer is yes—while hard to imagine, it’s definitely possible, according to Christine Tartaro, co-author of Suicide and Self-Harm in Prisons and Jails and a professor of criminal justice at Stockton University.
 Part of the reason people seem so dumbfounded at his death, she says, is that many Americans have little awareness of a widespread crisis in correctional facilities across the country, in which there are hundreds of suicides every year.
 And while Epstein is the most high-profile individual Tartaro can think of to die in jail awaiting trial, he is not the only one.
 She notes that a determined individual could find a way to make it happen, particularly given the dire circumstances in many of the facilities.

 “Somebody walked up to me yesterday and said, ‘Did you hear he was murdered?'”
 Tartaro says.
 “I think we need to just take a deep breath and wait.”